Jorman/Scripts/README.md

 Make some good expalation on how to use these scripts

 # AddqBittorrentTrackers.sh
+The purpose of this script is to inject trakers inside qBittorrent torrent, this can be used manually and can also works with Radarr/Sonarr in an automatic way.

-In order to use this script you'll need:
+To use this script you'll need:
 [qbittorrent-cli](https://github.com/fedarovich/qbittorrent-cli)

 * First make sure your Radarr/Sonarr user can execute the script with some like this: